Blockchain-Alchemy/Flexscrow/README.md

 ### Limitations, Potential Risks and Security Questions

-Flexscrow is vulnerable to JS injection, this vulnarability is solved with our [Metaverse Anti-Cheat Tool](https://github.com/Blockchain-Alchemy/Metaverse-Anti-Cheat)
+Flexscrow is vulnerable to JS injection, this vulnerability is solved with our [Metaverse Anti-Cheat Tool](https://github.com/Blockchain-Alchemy/Metaverse-Anti-Cheat)

-### Prequisites
+### Prerequisites
 The following dependencies are required to run Flexscrow:

 | Dependency | Version             |